DoctorXX23/autopilot_manager/README.md

 ## Packaging

-Keep in mind that when cross-compiling, the correct toolchain should be installed.
-Also, MAVSDK should be also installed for that same target.
+When cross-compiling, keep in mind that the correct toolchain for the target architecture should be installed.
+MAVSDK should also be installed for that architecture.

 ### Dependencies